Vince-0/AI-Voice-Connector/README.md

 ---

 ## To Do
+- Security concerns
 - Compare Deepgram to OpenAI flavours for conversation quality, cost, options tweaking.
-- Connect a custom provider
+- Connect a custom AI provider
 - Outline a production use case

 ## Reference Links